capnfabs/grouse/README.md

 go test ./...
 ```

+To compress a repo for the tests, rename the directory to `input` and then run e.g. `zip -r tiny.zip input/**`

 ## Next steps before shipping / productionizing
 - Figure out command output / user error handling.